 More regular twitching and spasming might be related to neurological issues.
 A head wobble, for example, is a condition that specific morphs of ball python have.

 The snake may also find it difficult to tell up from down.
-The only snakes that get a head wobble are spider morph ball pythons, and any morph that includes the spider variation.
+The only snakes that get head wobble are spider morph ball pythons, and any morph that includes the spider variation.
+These include the following: